joeyuh/pricematch/README.md

 -lxml

-(probably gonna make you use the command line in your computer and type ‘pip install ‘requests’ for example.
+(probably gonna make you use the command line in your computer and type ‘pip install requests’ for example.
 This may be wrong.
 Follow the instructions.)

 Everything *should* be set up properly.
 The code *should* now work.